 Our classes are live and highly interactive, with students regularly interacting with their instructor and peers and participating in class discussion.
-Students are expected to attend classes with their videos turned on and to function as a full participant in each class, contributing to the class dynamic and success of the entire cohort.
+As such, we recommend students attend as many live class sessions as possible.
 There are, of course, circumstances, both planned and unplanned, in which students must miss a class.
 In such circumstances, we provide students with a recording of the live class session so that they may play back the session they missed.
 Whenever possible, we ask that students alert their instructor of their absence before missing class.

 While recordings of live sessions are a helpful tool for occasional absences, they are not a sufficient replacement for class participation in the long term.
-We allow a maximum of 9 absences for yearlong courses that meet 3 times per week.
+With this in mind, we allow a maximum of nine absences for yearlong courses.

 In addition to watching a recording of a missed class, students may seek out the instructor during scheduled office hours for additional help catching up after an absence.

 THE VIRTUAL CLASSROOM:

 We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provide such software.
-The virtual classroom will provide students with interactive audio, text chat and an interactive whiteboard in which texts, diagrams, video and other media can be displayed and analyzed.
-We will provide students with a link (via email) that will enable students to join the virtual classroom.
+The virtual classroom will provide students with interactive audio and an interactive whiteboard in which texts, diagrams, video and other media can be displayed and analyzed.
+We will provide students with a link via their Canvas course site that will enable students to join the virtual classroom.

 Specific information regarding the technology used by Scholé Academy (including required technology) can be found by visiting the Technology in the Classroom section of the Student Parent Handbook.

 Please note: While this syllabus addresses details specific to this course, it is not extensive.
 Parents should also read the Student-Parent Handbook located on scholeacademy.com and be familiar with the ideas, policies, and procedures outlined.

 ABOUT THE INSTRUCTORS:

-Nancy Dayton comes to Scholé Academy with more than 25 years of teaching experience in a variety of public school and homeschool settings.
-She earned a B.S. from Pennsylvania State University and holds a teaching credential in the state of California.
-Nancy taught English for ten years in public schools in Northern California.
-Upon having children, she and her husband decided to educate them at home.
-Her family embraced the ideals of classical education very early in their journey, and Nancy's passion has been to promote and support classical education among the homeschool community.
-She enjoys encouraging parents to strengthen their learning and teaching skills, and she offers Latin, English and history classes for students in her local community.
-To invest in her own learning, Nancy participates in the CiRCE Institute's Apprenticeship Program, honing her own skills and building her understanding of classical education.
-She strives to live the ideal of scholé-restful learning.
-In her spare time, Nancy cooks a wide variety of cuisines, especially Italian, Mexican, Moroccan, Chinese, and Indian.
-Her family dotes on their pets that include two dogs and a bunny.
-She loves living near the ocean on the beautiful Central Coast of California.
 Amanda Reeves has a BA in Greek and Latin from Stanford University, where she received recognition in her department for both her enthusiasm for the classical world as well as her excellence in scholarship.
 After finishing her degree, she spent a year living abroad in Rome, Italy, designing and facilitating short-term study-abroad programs for students studying Latin through the Paideia Institute for Humanistic Study.
-Currently, she lives all over the world, splitting her time between the United States, Italy, Brazil, and anywhere else she thinks would be interesting to get to know.
-She enjoys keeping her interest in the ancient world current by working with elementary, middle, and high school Latin students.
+She currently lives in New Haven, Connecticut, but as an avid traveler, can more times than not be found in Italy, Brazil, or anywhere else she thinks would be interesting to get to know.
+It is one of the great joys of her life to pass along her enthusiasm for Latin to her elementary, middle, and high school students.
 Having learned Latin online herself, Amanda is passionate about distance learning and enjoys integrating traditional grammar and translation methods with spoken Latin to produce the best educational experience for her students.
-She has taught and tutored Latin online for the last seven years and particularly enjoys seeing how each unique student's personality shapes the learning environment.
+She has taught and tutored Latin online for over a decade and particularly enjoys seeing how each unique student's personality shapes the learning environment.
 When she is not exploring the world, she spends her time waxing poetic about the Parthenon Marbles and Stanford football, always with a strong cup of coffee in hand.